RosettaCommons/documentation/Preparing-PDB-files-for-non-peptide-polymers.md

 xxx GLY
 ```

-To tell Rosetta to consider the alternate codes, simply use the `-allow_3_letter_codes` option:
+To tell Rosetta to consider the alternate codes, simply use the `-alternate_3_letter_codes` option:
 ```
--allow_3_letter_codes my_codes.codes
+-alternate_3_letter_codes my_codes.codes
 ```

 Several example files are present in the `database/input_output/3-letter_codes/` directory in the Rosetta database.

 One can specify multiple files for inclusion: (Note that if an alternate 3-letter code is present in multiple files or on multiple lines in the same file, the later pairings will overwrite the previous ones.)
 ```
--allow_3_letter_codes my_codes.codes her_codes.codes his_codes.codes
+-alternate_3_letter_codes my_codes.codes her_codes.codes his_codes.codes
 ```

 If you do not provide a full path, Rosetta will attempt to read the file from the `database/input_output/3-letter_codes/` directory in the Rosetta database.
 All of the following obtain the same result:
 ```
--allow_3_letter_codes ${ROSETTA}/database/input_output/3-letter_codes/glycam.codes
+-alternate_3_letter_codes ${ROSETTA}/database/input_output/3-letter_codes/glycam.codes
--allow_3_letter_codes ${ROSETTA}/database/input_output/3-letter_codes/glycam
+-alternate_3_letter_codes ${ROSETTA}/database/input_output/3-letter_codes/glycam
--allow_3_letter_codes glycam.codes
+-alternate_3_letter_codes glycam.codes
--allow_3_letter_codes glycam
+-alternate_3_letter_codes glycam
 ```

-If the -allow_3_letter_codes option is given, when Rosetta reads in a PDB it will first check to see if the 3-letter code is found in one of the alternate codes files.
+If the `-alternate_3_letter_codes` option is given, when Rosetta reads in a PDB it will first check to see if the 3-letter code is found in one of the alternate codes files.
 If it is, it will use the pairing in the supplied `.codes` files to translate the alternate code into a Rosetta 3-letter code.
 If the 3-letter code from the PDB file is not found as a alternate code in the `.codes` files, Rosetta will will try to use the 3-letter code it found in the PDB file directly.

 #### HETNAM Records
 There are cases when one might have or need to use the same 3-letter code to indicate distinct residue types.
-In such cases, one can use the PDB `HETNAM` record type to specify the full name of the base (unpatched) `ResidueType` needed that sequence position.
+In such cases, one can use the PDB `HETNAM` record type to specify the full name of the base (unpatched) `ResidueType` needed at that sequence position.

 The standard PDB `HETNAM` record format is deficient for specifying this.
 Thus, Rosetta uses a "backwards-compatible", modified `HETNAM` record format.